ScarlettAS/NOTHS/README.md

 In order to run the feature file, you'll need to install [Cucumber](http://cucumber.io/) for Ruby.

     gem install cucumber

+In addition, you'll need to install the Selenium WebDriver

+    gem install selenium-webdriver

+And finally, you'll need to install the [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/) and place it into the `/usr/local/bin` directory.

-Once this is installed, run the .feature file through cucumber.
+Once this is completed, run the .feature file through cucumber.

     cucumber ./features/ExampleProduct_DeliveryInformation.feature